We never want errors in our dashboards; but they happen sometimes, and it’s a quick fix to get things back up and running.

 How to fix it: You’ll need to return to your integration manager in order to reauthorize your integration.
 Depending on the integration and the nature of the error, you might also need to go into that specific integration’s account to revalidate your credentials or confirm your account for security reasons.

 A source error means that there’s a problem with one of this integration’s data sources.
 This issue is usually caused by having lost your permissions to view a particular page, property, or ad account (depending on integration).
+In some cases, this issue can also happen when your account has been suspended by the platform for payment or security reasons, or when it has been wrongly set up.

 A widget error means that your widget isn’t able to request the data you’re looking for.
 This type of error usually stems from an incompatibility between your widget’s metrics, dimensions, and/or filters.
 It can also be due to an invalid filter.